Dr. Lane Trotter

 Over his 24-year career Dr. Trotter also served as a Dean at the British Columbia Institute of Technology (BCIT) and at St. Clair College in Windsor, Ontario.
 While at BCIT, he was instrumental in the development of the education and business plan for the Aerospace Campus, which opened in 2007.
 He also spent a number of years serving in different roles in BC’s Ministry of Advanced Education.

 Dr. Trotter is the author of many papers and presentations on higher education administration, governance, academic freedom and comparative education systems.
 He has also been active in a variety of national committees and local, provincial, and national boards.
-He is currently the Chair of the Council of Presidents of BC Colleges and actively involved with the United Way of the Lower Mainland.
+He served as the Chair of the Council of Presidents of BC Colleges between 2015-2017 and, in 2017, served as the Campaign Chair for the United Way of the Lower Mainland.
+He currently serves on the Board of Governors of the Business Council of BC.

 He earned his Doctorate of Education from Simon Fraser University (2010) and holds a Master of Public Administration from the University of Victoria (1992).